Monisnap/serverless-fastify/README.md

   routes: [
     {
       name: "users", // This is the name of the handler in serverless.yml
-      controller: new UserController(), // the actual controller for this route
+      controller: UserController, // the actual controller for this route
       prefix: "v1/users" // The prefix defined for api gateway }
   ],